turbopasi/rest-container-template/README.md

 git init .
 ```
 #### Environment Variables
-For you to be able to create a MongoDB Connection, add you secret variables to a `.env` file in the root directory
+For you to be able to create a MongoDB Cloud Connection, add you secret variables to a `.env` file in the root directory
 ```env
 #EXPRESS
 PORT=20300